cameramonit/roadmap/README.md

 - Start looking for people that might be interested in your product and call them, ask them about your product, try to make a sale (you can give money back if you do not want to build it)
 - Find a cofounder who is a marketer, good with social media and google ads

+1. The product must have its own dedicated team, even if it consists of 1 or 2 people.
+These people must believe in the product and have the freedom to develop it to make it the best for users.

+2. The product should be clearly defined for whom it is - ICP - just as a developer wonders whether he is building for families or singles coming to a big city?
+Completely different needs.

+3. The product is not a conglomeration of all the functions that come to mind - or we have from other projects.
+This is not about technical debt (which is fine up to a certain point because it shows the pace and understanding of customers).
+The point here is not to build a product specifically for anyone...

+4. Product = striving for quality.
+Services = striving to invoice the project and move on to the next one.
+It doesn't connect.
+That's why product teams that are not clearly separated from service teams do not achieve success - they cannot be achieved in conditions of constant schizophrenia ;)

+5. Committee decision making.
+I remember that at Divante we were building a B2B product for Magento.
+I wanted everyone to be involved - ownership, I read, is important.
+But making decisions by 15 people in a conference room, this ownership takes away, not gives :) A strong lesson.
+In the end, I myself - the originator of this product - did not want to come to the meetings :)

+# PL

+- Utwórz profile w mediach społecznościowych dla swojego pomysłu
+- publikuj posty codziennie, docieraj do ludzi, proś o opinię
+- Utwórz WordPress, Wix lub inną ładną stronę docelową, która zbiera adresy e-mail. (w dzisiejszych czasach jest to bardzo łatwe)
+- Dowiedz się o wszystkich platformach marketingowych
+- Skonfiguruj rodzaj płatności i kampanię przedsprzedażową
+- Zacznij szukać osób, które mogą być zainteresowane Twoim produktem i zadzwoń do nich, zapytaj o Twój produkt, spróbuj dokonać sprzedaży (możesz oddać pieniądze, jeśli nie chcesz ich budować)
+- Znajdź współzałożyciela, który jest marketerem, dobrze radzącym sobie z mediami społecznościowymi i reklamami Google

+Co odróżnia te które się udały od tych które powolnie umarły śmiercią naturalną?
+Kilka rzeczy przychodzi mi do głowy na szybko:

+1. Produkt musi mieć swój dedykowany zespół, nawet jeśli 1 lub 2 osobowy.
+Te osoby muszą wierzyć w ten produkt i mieć swobodę rozwijać go, żeby był najlepszy dla użytkowników.

+2. Produkt powinien mieć jasno zdefiniowane dla kogo jest - ICP - tak jak developer zastanawia się czy buduje dla rodzin czy singli przyjeżdżających do dużego miasta?
+Zupełnie inne potrzeby.

+3. Produkt nie jest zlepkiem wszystkich funkcji jakie przychodzą nam do głowy - albo mamy z innych projektów.
+Tutaj nie chodzi o dług technologiczny (który do pewnego momentu jest spoko bo świadczy o tempie i zrozumieniu klientów).
+Tutaj chodzi o to, żeby nie wybudować produktu dokładnie dla nikogo...

+4. Produkt = dążenie do jakości.
+Usługi = dążenie do zafakturowania projektu i przeskoczenia do kolejnego.
+To się nie łączy.
+Dlatego zespoły produktowe które nie są odłączone wyraźnie od zespołów Usługowych nie osiągają sukcesów - nie da się ich osiągnąć w warunkach ciągłej schizofrenii ;)

+5. Podejmowanie decyzji przez komitet.
+Pamiętam, że w Divante budowaliśmy produkt B2B dla Magento.
+Chciałem, żeby każdy był zaangażowany - ownership wyczytałem jest ważny.
+Ale podejmowanie decyzji przez 15 osób w salce konferencyjnej ten ownership zabiera a nie daje :) Mocna nauczka.
+Na końcu ja sam - pomysłodawca tego produktu - nie chciałem przychodzić na spotkania :)

 ## Competitors:
 Amazon's Ring and Google's Nest are two of the biggest names in the market, Ring alone has more than half a dozen different models to choose from, our favorites being the $169.99 Video Doorbell Pro, the $199.99 Video Doorbell 3 Plus, and the $129.99 Peephole Cam.
 If you already use other Google or Nest smart home devices like a Nest Hub smart display, a Nest Mini smart speaker, or a Chromecast, go with the Hello video doorbell if you can afford it.